Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 What happens if a Dubai off-plan developer delays handover?

 Under RERA Law 8 of 2007 and the standard SPA delay clause, buyers can claim delay penalties or terminate the contract with a full refund if the delay exceeds the contract grace period (standard is 12 months from original handover date).
-The RERA escrow account makes the refund mechanically possible – funds are held against construction milestones, not released to the developer's general account – but the claim process is procedural and slow.
-Document every payment, every milestone communication, and every WhatsApp message timestamped.
-Recovery is real but takes 6–14 months in practice.
+The RERA escrow account makes the refund mechanically possible – funds are held against construction milestones, not released to the developer's general account – but the claim process is procedural.
+Document every payment, every milestone communication, and every timestamped message.
+Recovery is mechanically supported and takes 6–14 months in practice.

 What is the minimum off-plan deposit in Dubai?